Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 You need to secure the service connections for Project1.
 The solution must meet the following requirements:

-- • The members of Group1 must be able to share and unshare a service connection with other projects.
+- • The members of Group1 must be able to **share and unshare a service connection with other projects**.
-- • The members of Group2 must be able to rename a service connection and update the description.
+- • The members of Group2 must be able to **rename a service connection and update the description**.
-- • The members of Group3 must be able to use the service connection within build or release pipelines.
+- • The members of Group3 must be able to **use the service connection within build or release pipelines**.
 - • The principle of least privilege must be followed.

 Which permission should you grant to each group?
 To answer, drag the appropriate permissions to the correct groups.
 Each permission may b used once, more than once, or not at all.
 You may need to drag the split bar between panes or scroll to view content.